2025 Agenda

 Korene Torney, SLR Consulting

-Dissolved Organic Matter as a Booster for Hydrocarbon Bioremediation: Insights from Positron Imaging and X-ray Spectroscopy
+Dissolved Organic Matter as a Booster for Hydrocarbon Bioremediation: Insights from Positron Imaging and X-Ray Spectroscopy

 Tony Tian, University of Saskatchewan